 This course focuses on how to create social studies learning experiences that help elementary students develop the knowledge, skills, and dispositions to be effective citizens.
 Teacher candidates create a literature-based integrated unit that balances content mastery and student inquiry.
 One credit of this course is devoted to understanding the role of literacy in the content areas and selecting and applying effective strategies for understanding and learning from multiple genres and complex texts.
 This course fulfills in part the requirements for #148 K-8 Reading Endorsement.
-(Fall semester)
+(Fall semester) Prerequisites: ENG 101; Minimum of 12 semester hours of social studies content, ED 330 Instructional Design & Differentiation in Elementary School, ED 395 Practicum 1, and Initial Admission to Student Teaching

-ED 440 Methods, Management, and Assessment of Social Sciences in Secondary School credits
+ED 440 Methods, Management, and Assessment of Social Sciences in Secondary School Requisite: Concurrent enrollment in ED 495 Practicum 2